LIVING TOGETHER SAFELY IN TIMES OF COVID-19 – 10 RULES OF THUMB

 Which people do you spend most time with; your friends, roommates, study buddies, …?
 Based on your own situation, consider your ‘main circle’ (the people at home or at your student flat) and base your movements and activities around this set-up.

-If you live at a big student dorm with separate living units, try to avoid contact with other units than your own, as they form a different bubble.
+If you live at a big student dorm with separate living units, try to avoid contact with other units than your own, as they form a different group.

-3. At your student room, keep visitors to a minimum and only allow people who are part of your main circle.
+3. At your student room, keep visitors to a minimum and only allow people who are part of your main circle (max 1).

 Don’t organise any activities in your student room, not even with your main circle.